 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers in the Cook Shire in 2016 compared to Health Care and Social Assistance shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in Cook Shire in 2016 compared to Health Care and Social Assistance shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 60.5% of the resident workers held educational qualifications, and 33.9% had no qualifications, compared with 76.8% and 21.2% respectively for Health Care and Social Assistance.
+Overall, 60.5% of the resident workers (All industries) held educational qualifications, and 33.9% had no qualifications, compared with 76.8% and 21.2% respectively for Health Care and Social Assistance.

-The major differences between qualifications held by the resident workers of the Cook Shire and Health Care and Social Assistance were:
+The major differences between qualifications held by the resident workers (All industries) of Cook Shire and (Health Care and Social Assistance) were:

-- A smaller percentage of resident workers with Advanced Diploma or Diplomas (10.6% compared to 21.2%)
+- A smaller percentage of resident workers (All industries) with Advanced Diploma or Diploma (10.6% compared to 21.2%)

-The largest changes in the qualifications held by the resident workers in the Cook Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in Cook Shire between 2011 and 2016 were: